Post-Brexit talks grind on as fish spat threatens deal

 The haggling is over how much, for what species, in what waters exactly, and for how long a fishing agreement should last before it is put up for review.

-The EU and Britain share stocks of 125 species of fish, some of which migrate across what will be the post-Brexit maritime boundaries, others which spawn in one part and swim in another.
+The EU and Britain share stocks of 125 species of fish, some of which migrate across what will be new maritime boundaries, others which spawn in one part and swim in another.

 Regardless of any trade deal, both sides are bound by the UN Convention on the Law of the Sea to jointly manage those stocks to prevent overfishing them to extinction.